UwUDev/Sumto/README.md

 # Sumto
 Tusom / Wordle / Motus and other games like that solver

-# ⚠️ Note that the only supported language is French atm ⚠️
+# ⚠️Note that the only supported language is French atm⚠️

 ## How to run ?
 1) Install java